graphprotocol/origin-subgraph/README.md

 ```

- 7. Now create the subgraph on The Graph Node with `yarn create-subgraph`.
+ 7. Now create the subgraph locally on The Graph Node with `yarn create-subgraph`.

  8. Next deploy the origin-subgraph to The Graph Node with `yarn deploy --verbosity debug`.
 You should see a lot of blocks being skipped in the `graph-node` terminal, and then it will start ingesting events from the moment the contracts were uploaded to the network.